Explore our growing series of case studies highlighting the essential role family engagement plays in successful STEM programming.

 STEM Careers + Families: Learning Centers and Museums

 In this case study, Drs.
 Kekelis and Sammet highlight the work of the Bay Area STEM Ecosystem, which aims to increase equity and access to STEM learning opportunities in underserved communities.
 First, Kekelis and Sammet lay out the problems the Ecosystem is trying to solve and give a high level overview of the Bay Area STEM Ecosystem’s approach to addressing them.
 Then, based on field observations and interviews, Kekelis and Sammet highlight both the successes and some missed opportunities from the first collaborative program of this Ecosystem.
 Both the successes of The Bay Area STEM Ecosystem–as well as the partners’ willingness to share and examine where they have room for refinements –illustrate the exemplary practice, leadership, and growth mindset of this group.

 In this case study, Drs.
-Sammet and Kekelis highlight best practices and lessons learned from two programs – Techbridge Girls and Code Next– that serve communities with important cultural differences across race/ethnicity, religion, geography, language and immigration status.
+Sammet and Kekelis highlight best practices and lessons learned from two programs – Techbridge Girls and Code Next – that serve communities with important cultural differences.
 This case study offers insights for both practitioners and funders of STEM programs.

 How can organizations integrate parent education into their STEM programs?
 With support, parents can learn to engage in positive interactions that spark and maintain their child’s interest in STEM.
 In this case study, Drs.
 Kekelis and Sammet highlight the Greene Scholars Program and Digital Youth Divas—two programs that are exemplary in their approach to empowering parents with research, education, and resources.
 While their program models, participants, and STEM-focus are quite different, these organizations offer promising practices that can benefit all communities.

 Set a Place at the STEM Table for Youth with Disabilities and their Families